direwolf420/ChatSource/README.md

 **Notes:**
 * Some stuff like ore spawn announcements in multiplayer will show no mod associated because those messages are serversided
+* Death messages won't have an associated mod
 * "[Terraria]" prefix for vanilla messages is by default disabled
 * Toggle "Display Name" and "Internal Name" of a mod via config